dinger1986/TRMM-Grafana/README.md

 ###
 ### Current Dashboards

-**TacticalRMM Agent dashboard** used for URL actions and Shows CPU, RAM, Disk usage and other stats for the currently selected PC or PC that URL actions was ran on.
+**TacticalRMM Agent Dashboard** used for URL actions and Shows CPU, RAM, Disk usage and other stats for the currently selected PC or PC that URL actions was ran on.
 Please note for the dashboard to display properly you must have cpu, ram and disk checks on your agents.

 **TacticalRMM Client Dashboard** - Showing Agent count, information, Errors and Warnings including messages